Karabi-codehub/Python-Beginner-Level/README.md

 This repository contains solutions to 11 beginner-level Python problems provided by **BongoDev** as part of their programming training curriculum.

-📘 Beginner Level Topics Covered:
+**📘 Topics Covered**

-🔤 String Manipulation
+**🔤 String Manipulation**

-• Reversing a string without slicing
+Reverse a string without slicing

-• Capitalizing the first letter of each word
+Capitalize the first letter of each word (without using .title())

-• Palindrome checking with normalization
+Check if a word is a palindrome (case-insensitive and space-insensitive)

-🔢 Mathematical Logic
+**🔢 Mathematical Logic**

-• Recursive factorial calculation
+Calculate factorial using recursion

-• Prime number detection (optimized with √n)
+Check if a number is prime (optimized with √n)

-• Summing digits of an integer (e.g., gamification logic)
+Sum the digits of a number

-📦 List & Sequence Processing
+**📦 List & Sequence Processing**

-• Flattening nested lists using recursion
+Flatten a nested list using recursion

-• Finding duplicates in a list
+Find duplicates in a list

-• Finding a missing number using arithmetic formula
+Find a missing number in a sequence using arithmetic series

-🔠 Text Analytics
+**🔠 Text Analytics**

-• Counting vowels for readability insights
+Count the number of vowels in a sentence

+**✅ Skills Practiced**

+Looping and conditionals

+Writing clean and modular functions

+Recursion fundamentals

+Basic problem-solving and algorithmic thinking

+**📂 Folder Structure**

+Each problem includes:

+problem.md – Problem description

+solution.py – Python solution

+explanation.md – Explanation of approach and logic used

+**🚀 Why This Set?**

+These problems are excellent for:

+Beginners preparing for coding interviews

+Students learning Python fundamentals

+Anyone revisiting core CS concepts